-Our second 2023 video takes us to the fifties with this great Everly Brothers hit written by Felice and Boudleaux Bryant – we love singing these classic harmonies!
+A dive back into the fifties with this great Everly Brothers hit written by Felice and Boudleaux Bryant – we love singing these classic harmonies, which also inspired many of sixties greats!

-We quickly followed up our first post-break publication with our mandolin arrangement of this 1965 Dylan and Byrds hit, which has broken a few of our records for the number of views in the first week
+We quickly followed Mrs Robinson with our mandolin arrangement of this 1965 Dylan and Byrds hit, which like many of Dylan’s compositions gained greater acclaim in its cover version

-This classic Stones composition and Chris Farlowe hit is our first 2022 recording, the year in which we celebrate the 40th anniversary of our musical partnership!
+This classic Stones composition and Chris Farlowe hit was recorded in the year in which we celebrated the 40th anniversary of our musical partnership!

 Our arrangement of the classic Carl Perkins rockabilly hit Honey Don’t was inspired by Ringo’s rendition on the Beatles For Sale album, with the usual Tickets touch added on the bass, the harmonica and the harmony vocals